Medical Journal of Malaysia

 Results:

 Present your results in logical sequence in the text, tables and illustrations.
-Do not repeat in the text all the data in the tables or illustrations, or both: emphasise or summarise only important observations.
+Do not repeat in the text all the data in the tables or illustrations, or both: emphasise or summarise only important observations in the text.

 Discussion: